immortality00/dance-app/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## 🔒 Security

+Please see our [Security Policy](SECURITY.md) for information about our security practices and how to report security vulnerabilities.

 ## 📞 Support